Destinations Greece The Peloponnese

 North · 90 min from Nafplio

-The Nemea appellation 90 minutes north of Nafplio — the heartland of Agiorgitiko, the soft, dark red grape that's the Peloponnese signature.
-Skouras, Gaia, Papaioannou and Seméli (the Koutsi-slope estate with the on-site 9-suite stay) are the four to book; tasting flights, cellar tours, a quiet country lunch in between.
+The Nemea appellation 90 minutes north of Nafplio: the heartland of Agiorgitiko, the soft, dark red grape that’s the Peloponnese signature.
+Skouras, Gaia, Papaioannou and Seméli (the Koutsi-slope estate with the on-site 9-suite stay) are the four to book, for tasting flights, cellar tours, and a quiet country lunch in between.

 Book ahead